SzymonKreta/agreements/README.md

 ```
 ALTER USER db_user CREATEDB;
 ```
-Then if you have dev_requirements.txt deps installed then you can run test simpy by runnin '''pytest''' command from your project root directory
+Then if you have dev_requirements.txt deps installed then you can run test simpy by runnin ```pytest``` command from your project root directory

 ### And coding style tests